 Pro of a Patio: Ground Level

-Because a patio rests on the ground, by definition it must be located on the ground floor of a building.
-The benefits of having a patio are that you will be able to step off of it and immediately be on the ground, making it easy to use the door to the house as another entrance, let your pet out without having to walk down stairs or sit outside and enjoy your surroundings.
+Because patios rest on the ground, by definition they must be located on the ground floor of a building.
+This is nice because you’ll be able to step off of it and immediately be on the ground, making it easy to use the door to the house or unit as another entrance.
+Plus, you can let your pet out without having to walk downstairs, or sit outside and enjoy your natural surroundings.

 Pro of a Patio: Easy Maintenance

-Because it is on the ground level, caring for a patio is easier than caring for a balcony.
-You can easily rinse off a patio with a hose or a bucket of water without having to worry about the run-off water affecting your downstairs neighbors.
+Because it is on the ground level, caring for a patio is usually easier than caring for a balcony.
+This is mostly because you can easily rinse off a patio with a hose or a bucket of water without having to worry about the run-off water affecting your downstairs neighbors.

 Being on the ground floor, however, also has its drawbacks.
-Because they are easily accessible, patios are often less safe than a balcony, which is not accessible except by climbing the exterior of the building.
-While entry into the apartment or home can be made more secure by certain security devices, its accessibility makes it less safe.
+Because they’re so easily accessible, patios are often less safe than balconies, which are completely inaccessible except by scaling the exterior of the building.
+While entry into the apartment or home can be made more secure by certain security devices, a patio’s overall accessibility makes it less safe.

-Being on the ground floor makes it likely that nature will impede on a patio.
-Weeds, bugs, wild animals and other parts of nature may creep up onto the concrete or bricks that constitute your patio.
-While you can combat weeds and grass with regular maintenance, bugs and animals are harder to predict and prevent.
+Being on the ground floor also makes it more likely that nature will inevitably impede on your patio.
+Bugs, wild animals, and weeds could creep up onto the concrete or bricks that constitute your space.
+And while you can combat weeds and grass with regular maintenance, bugs and animals are a lot harder to predict and prevent.

-Because they are commonly located on higher floors, balconies offer residents a bird’s eye view of their surroundings.
-Regardless of whether this view is of buildings or nature, it can often be quite pretty and alluring.
-Do not be surprised if it is the view from your balcony that draws you to it more than once.
+Because they’re commonly located on higher floors, balconies offer apartment dwellers a bird’s eye view of their surroundings.
+Regardless of whether that view is of buildings or nature, it can often be quite pretty and alluring all the same.
+Don’t be surprised if it’s the view from your balcony that draws you to it over everything else.

-Unless you share a balcony, it will be surrounded on three walls by your apartment.
-This means that you will have a lot of privacy when using your patio.
-Also, you can place laundry and other personal items outside to air-dry without having them visible to your neighbors.
+Unless you share a balcony, it will almost always be surrounded on three walls by your own apartment.
+This means you’ll have a ton of privacy when using it.
+On top of that, you can put laundry and other personal items outside to air-dry without having them visible to your neighbors.

 Because a balcony is attached to the building, its uses are often regulated by the landlord or building owner.
-Items such as grills and heavy plants may be prohibited because of the safety danger the pose to the other residents.
+Items such as grills and heavy plants may be prohibited because of the safety risks they pose to the building’s other residents.